Southern Sons: 1992–1996: Nothing But the Truth and Zone

 In August 1992, Southern Sons released "Lead Me to Water", the lead single from the group's second studio album.
 The song peaked at number 36.
 Nothing But the Truth, was released in November 1992 and came with the departure of guitarist Peter Bowman.
 The album's third single "You Were There" peaked at number 6 in May 1993.
 The Sydney Dance Company included three Southern Sons songs in its 1993 production of Beauty and the Beast.

 Southern Sons' third and final studio album, Zone, was released in 1996.
 The album's lead single, "Don't Tell Me What's Right", featured vocals from Men at Work's Colin Hay.
+Soon after the album's release, Southern Sons disbanded.